bogdanmic/spring-sample/README.md

 So for this porpose we created multiple projects, and they are:
  - JWT - a spring boot sample with JWT example
  - PlayGround - this is the initial project that will try to follow the plan bellow.
+ - NetFlix Stack - a spring boot sample that uses some of the netflix tools: eureka, histrix, etc.

 ### JWT

 DONE:
  - Angular and Spring Boot Jwt authentication.

+### Netflix Stack

+DONE:
+ - Eureka Server - a sample project that acts as an Eureka server where other services can register
+ - Eureka Client - a sample project that registers to an eureka server and offers an endpoint to search for available services by name

 ### Playground Plan